JuliaHEP/Geant4.jl/docs/src/index.md

 ### 0.1.8
 - New features:
     - Added all example scripts as tests, so that the CI will systematically execute them.
+    - Added new wrapped classes: G4LogicalVolumeStore, G4MaterialPropertiesTable, G4OpticalParameters, G4OpticalSurface, G4LogicalBorderSurface, G4LogicalSkinSurface, G4VProcess, G4ProcessType, G4Random, G4EmStandardPhysics_option4, G4OpticalPhysics, G4OpBoundaryProcess, G4ProcessManager, G4ProcessVector
+    - Added `Geant4.PhysicalConstants` sub-module
+    - Added testRandom to the test suite
+    - Added `Scintillation` example with scintillating crystals and optical photons
 - Fixes:
     - Fixed broken [visualization] examples
     - Improve HBC30 example to visualize trajectories in a more smooth manner.
-Move it under `ext/G4Vis/examples`
+Moved it under `ext/G4Vis/examples`
 ### 0.1.7
 - New features:
     - Support for ARM64 (MacOS M1).
 Implemented workaround for `closures` in `@safe_cfunction`, which were for supported in this  platform.